cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/manage-users.md

 To view pentests on which the user collaborates, select the link under **Pentests**.
 From here, you can navigate to the pentest page.

-Pentest collaborators who don't belong to the organization can [manage pentest collaborators](/platform-deep-dive/collaboration/manage-collaborators/) for a specific pentest.
+Pentest Team Members who don't belong to the organization can [manage collaborators](/platform-deep-dive/collaboration/manage-collaborators/) for a specific pentest.

 ### Remove a User from All Pentests